miquelvir/lsds-2026/projects/2-mapreduce/README.md

 Each of these files has the reduce partition number as its name.
 Each reduce worker writes a single reduce output file for any given reduce task.

 The content of this file is one key and one value per line, separated with a space.
-The value (if not None) is the one returned by the user's reduce function.
+The value (if not empty) is the one returned by the user's reduce function.
 For example:

 ```
 developers 1